Date 14th April. CutShort office. 11 pm.

 Nikunj: I think we can do with $250K.

 Vinit: I’ve heard that no matter the amount, the investors will take 15-20% stake. $25oK will reduce our valuation.
 We should at least put 1.5 million if we are going to part with that much equity.

-Nikunj (pulls a rabbit out of a hat): We need to hire 4 engineers + 2 marketers + 2 support/sales.
-To house them, we will need more office space and yeah we could also run some ads.
+Nikunj (scribbling on the white board now): Well, we will need to hire 4 engineers + 2 marketers + 2 support/sales.
+To house this team, we will need more office space and yeah we could also run some ads to boost our acquistion.

 Vinit: That still won’t use up 1.5 million.
-Let’s hire more in tech to build a mobile app and validate other verticals we want to attack.
+Why don’t we hire more techies to build a mobile app and validate other product verticals we can attack.

 That’s when it hit us.
 We were going down the all familiar slope so many startups have gone down before.

-The mistake is common.
-Raise huge funding just because it’s available and then figure out ways to spend it on things like nonviable discounts (like Foodpanda), overhiring (like TinyOwl), crazy marketing blitz (like Housing.com) & funky parties (like Stratton Oakmont).
+This path is familiar to so many startups.
+Raise as much as you can and then figure out ways to spend it on things like nonviable discounts (like Foodpanda), overhiring (like TinyOwl), crazy marketing blitz (like Housing.com) & funky parties (like Stratton Oakmont).

 So we reminded ourselves again.
-When we raise funding, we would:
+If and when we raise funding, we would:

 - Raise only the amount that we need.
 In return of a smaller stake.

 - Raise more if investors really insist, but make clear that the money would remain unused in the near future.